Adnuntius/ios_sdk/README.md

 ### loadFromConfig format

-For the 1.4.0 release, a single adUnit is supported in the adUnits array structure, but otherwise you can pass in any of the configuration allowed by adn.js
+Currently, only a single adUnit can be specified in the adUnits array structure, but otherwise you can pass in any of the configuration allowed by adn.js

 https://docs.adnuntius.com/adnuntius-advertising/requesting-ads/intro/adn-request